0 of 2 Questions completed

 0 Essay(s) Pending (Possible Point(s): 0)

-Use the two passages below to answer questions 3 and 4.
+Use the passage below to answer questions 4 and 5.